blinkfox/hexo-theme-matery/README.md

 - My Gallery
 - Gitalk, Gitment, Valine and Disqus
 - [Busuanzi Statistics](http://busuanzi.ibruce.info/) And Google Analytics
 - The map of default featured pictures.
-The theme will take remainde according to `hashcode` of post title if the post dose not set featured piactures.
+The theme will take remainder according to `hashcode` of the post title if the post does not set featured pictures.

-**I think everyone should have their own style and feature of blog**。if you are not satisfiled with functions and theme color,you can modify by yourself,and more free functions and deatil need to be modified by modify source code when it is hard to be finished in `_config.yml`.
+**I think everyone should have their own style and feature for their blogs**.
+If you are not satisfied with the theme's functions and color, you can modify them by yourself, and more free functions and details could be changed by modifying source code when it is hard to achieve by modifying the theme's `_config.yml`.

-### modeing theme color
+### Customizing theme color

 Search `.bg-color` to modify background color in `/source/css/matery.css` in theme file：